mgnsk/balafon/README.md

 ## Introduction

-gong is a multitrack MIDI control language.
+gong is a small multitrack MIDI control language.
 It consists of a shell with live mode, an SMF compiler, and a playback engine.

 There exists a strict YAML specification that compiles down to gong script.